-Located on the seat-pan underside
+Located on the seat pan underside

+- Read the instructions

+Before servicing or performing maintenance.

+Grease every 25 operating hours.

-- Read the instructions before servicing or performing maintenance. - 2.
-Check the tire pressure every 25 operating hours. - Grease every 25 operating hours. - Engine - 4.
-Connect a grease gun to each fitting (Figure 26 and Figure 27). - 5.
+- 2. Check tire pressure every 4.
+Engine 25 operating hours.

+- 4. Connect a grease gun to each fitting (Figure 26 and Figure 27).
 Pump grease into the fittings until grease begins to ooze out of the bearings.

+- 5. Wipe up any excess grease.